Improving social welfare in non-cooperative games with different types of quantum resources: Non-cooperative games and quantum equilibria

-The advantage provided by correlated advice may depend on the characteristics of the correlation $C$.
-Thus, it is natural to distinguish different families of correlations, such as arbitrary correlations allowing total communication, or local correlations, corresponding to a random variable shared between the players.
+The equilibria obtainable using correlated advice may depend on the characteristics of the correlation $C$.
+Thus, it is natural to distinguish different families of correlations, such as arbitrary correlations allowing players to exchange information about their types via the mediator, or local correlations, corresponding to a random variable shared between the players.
 These families and others will be introduced later.
-For a family of correlations $\C$, we introduce the notion of $\C$-Nash equilibrium.
+For a generic family of correlations $\C$, we introduce the notion of $\C$-Nash equilibrium.

 \begin{definition}[$\C$-Nash equilibrium] Let $\C$ be a family of correlations and $G$ a game.
-Then, a solution $(f, g, \pi, C)$ is a $\C$-Nash equilibrium for $G$ if and only if it is a Nash equilibrium for $G$ and $C \in \C$. \end{definition}
+A $\C$-Nash equilibrium for $G$ is a solution $(f, g, \pi, C)$ that is a Nash equilibrium for $G$ and which has $C \in \C$. \end{definition}

 We furthermore introduce the concept of a canonical solution to simplify the manipulation of equilibria and ease calculations.
 The idea is to delegate all the ``computation'' of a strategy to the mediator, so that the players send directly their type to the mediator and simply output the advice they receive in return.
 Then, without loss of generality, the sets $T_i$ ($A_i$) and $R_i$ (resp.\ $S_i$) can be taken to be identical.